La Catalina: WWE (2019–2021)

-Consejo Mundial de Lucha Libre (2023–present)
+Consejo Mundial de Lucha Libre (2023–2026)

-On March 3, 2023, García made her debut in Consejo Mundial de Lucha Libre (CMLL).
+On March 3, 2023, García made her debut in Consejo Mundial de Lucha Libre (CMLL) as La Catalina, having previously attended a seminar by Último Guerrero.
 Up until that point, she had wrestled wearing a mask and her identity was unknown to the public, as is common in lucha libre.
-But before her debut, she voluntarily took off the mask, which is very unusual, as a luchador normally loses the mask through a loss in a stake match, so-called lucha de apuestas.
+Before her debut, she voluntarily took off her mask, which is very unusual, as a luchador normally loses the mask through a loss in a stake match, so-called lucha de apuestas.
+She has since claimed this was because she wanted to leave the WWE run it represented in the past, and be her authentic Chilean self.

-In CMLL, La Catalina has since had a very successful career, including a long-standing rivalry with compatriot Stephanie Vaquer, where they both wrestled for New Japan Pro-Wrestling, Japan's largest wrestling promotion.
+In CMLL, La Catalina had a modestly successful career, most notably winning the 2023 Campeona Universal de Amazonas.
+She had a long-standing rivalry with compatriot Stephanie Vaquer, where they both wrestled for New Japan Pro-Wrestling, Japan's largest wrestling promotion.

 In July 2024, La Catalina announced that she will have to undergo surgery in August of that year for a cyst, and that she had been struggling with a lot of pain for the last year.
+In December 2025, she wrestled days after undergoing laser eye surgery and suffered complications that caused her to take further time off.
+On April 7, 2026, CMLL announced that La Catalina had left the promotion.
+According to Bodyslam, she was frustrated with her position in the company when she was relegated to the lower part of the card, behind wrestlers from AEW.

+Return to WWE and Lucha Libre AAA Worldwide (2026–present)

+On April 11, 2026, García made her return to the WWE after a four year absence where she made her debut in WWE's sister promotion Lucha Libre AAA Worldwide (AAA) as La Catalina, crashing Flammer's celebration.
+On the second night of Triplemanía 34, La Catalina defeated Flammer to win the Reina de Reinas Championship, ending Flammer's reign at a record 1,128 days.